sql-machine-learning/elasticdl/docs/designs/serving_design.md

 Large size model\
 A single serving process will run out of memory while loading the model.
 We partition the model variables into multiple shards, store them in distributed parameter server for serving.
 The inference engine will execute the serving graph, query the variable values from the distributed parameter server as needed and finish the calculation.
 It's necessary to upgrade the serving framework to support this. **We will discuss this case in a separate design in the next step.**

 Although it is very easy to use SavedModel to save the model in TensorFlow, we also need to achieve the three goals in ElasticDL:

-1. Guarantee consistency in training and serving for data input.
+1. Guarantee consistency between training and serving for data input.
-2. Save the model with elasticdl.layers.Embedding using SavedModel for serving.
+2. Export the model with elasticdl.layers.Embedding to SavedModel for serving.
 3. Execute task to save model with fault-tolerance in distributed environment.

 ## Guarantee consistency between training and serving for data input

 ElasticDL is a distributed deep learning framework based on TensorFlow 2.0 eager execution.
 In ElasticDL, we use tf.data.Dataset to create input pipeline for training.
 The recommended way to preprocess data from tf.data.Dataset is to use [feature columns](https://www.tensorflow.org/tutorials/structured_data/feature_columns) in TensorFlow.
 What's more, tf.saved_model.save will save the defined feature columns with the model.
-So, tf-serving will use the same preprocessing as training to make inference.
+So, tf-serving will use the same preprocessing logic with training to make inference.

 Define a keras model with feature columns: